build-your-own-internet/byoi/chapters/002-smol-internet/README.md

 Before we get started, let's look at a couple scripts we added.
 On the root level of this repo, there's a `bin` folder.
 We've started adding simple scripts there to make our lives easier.
 Here's the scripts we've added thus far:

 * `hopon`: in order to jump on a container, we had to type a long-ish command `docker exec -it 002-smol-internet-boudi-1 /bin/bash`.
-This allows us to simply type `hopon boudi`.
+This allows us to simply type `hopon boudi`, which we will be using for the rest of our exploration.
 * `restart`: in experimenting with various setups in both our `Dockerfile` and `docker-compose.yml`, we needed to cleanup the images our containers were build from regularly.
 Now, we can simply type `restart` instead of finding and removing each container.

 Because the scripts are dependant on a version of `docker-compose.yml` that exists in each chapter subfolder, we need to add the scripts to our `PATH` from the root of this directory: